 If you’re after a higher spec A1, but want to avoid paying for the newest models, you’d do well to nab one of these.

-For more on the Audi A1 Sportback, including vehicle spec and current offers, have a look at www.lookers.co.uk/audi/new-cars/audi-a1-sportback/
+For more on the Audi A1 Sportback, including vehicle spec and current offers, visit: https://www.lookers.co.uk/audi/new-cars/audi-a1

 The new Audi A1 is also available on the Lookers Audi Motability Scheme.
-Find out more about the new model in the vid below.
+Find out more about the new model by watching the video below.